Skip to main content

 Our transportation network spans every step of the delivery journey—from global transportation between factories and ports to the moment you receive your package.

-That’s where Amazon Principal Research Scientist André Snoeck comes in: Every day, he and other scientists on the Amazon Delivery team use operations research—a branch of math to help optimize complex systems—and other methods to scale Amazon's EV infrastructure and improve how packages get to your door.
-It supports our ongoing efforts to reduce carbon emissions through our transportation network, without compromising speed.
+That’s where Amazon Principal Research Scientist André Snoeck comes in: Every day, he and other scientists on the Amazon Delivery team use operations research—a branch of math to help optimize complex systems—and other methods to scale Amazon's electric vehicle (EV) infrastructure and improve how packages get to your door.

 Scaling EV infrastructure

 “Our team has spent years on one deceptively simple question: How much energy will an EV actually use on a delivery route?”
 Snoeck said.
-“Two routes of the same distance can use double the energy on different days.
+“Two routes of the same distance can use different amounts of energy.
 Getting that right is what makes electrifying a fleet this big possible.”

 Mathematical models developed by Snoeck and team help drivers determine when and where to stop and charge.